UberGuidoZ/Flipper/Sub-GHz/ReadMe.md

 Various SUB files I've found or created.
 Some tested, some not.

-You can generate your own MegaCode and Firefly over at [Flipper Maker](https://flippermaker.github.io/).
+You can generate MANY of your own SUBs, such as MegaCode and Firefly, over at [Flipper Maker](https://flippermaker.github.io/).

 Looking to mess with garage doors?
 You can try the OpenSesame/deBruijn files above.